joaomarcosh/Alura-backend-challenge-4/README.md

 If not using docker you will have to manually set up a database and change the database info in the base .env file provided.

-Once the API is up and running you can access it on http://localhost:3000/api for a Swagger UI with the documentaion of the routes.
+Once the API is up and running you can access it on http://localhost:3000/api for a Swagger UI with the documentation of the routes.

 ## The database